AG-UI Guide

 Custom translator

 translator.New converts internal events into the standard AG-UI events.
-To enrich the stream while keeping the default behaviour, implement translator.Translator and use the AG-UI Custom event type to carry extra data:
+To enrich the stream while keeping the default behaviour, implement the translator.Translator interface introduced above and use the AG-UI Custom event type to carry extra data.

 For example, when using React Planner, if you want to apply different custom events to different tags, you can achieve this by implementing a custom Translator, as shown in the image below.